 9. Organize your thoughts

 Once you have several ideas, organize and combine them to add structure to the brainstorming session.
-Charts and color-coding are useful tools to group ideas into categories or make connections between different types of ideas.
+Charts and color-coding are useful tools for grouping ideas into categories or make connections between different ideas.
 Organizing your thoughts at the end of a brainstorm can also make it easier to review your notes later and understand the intention behind each idea.

 10. Encourage brainwriting

-Just as how the first number suggested in a negotiation may influence the outcome, the first ideas people share in a brainstorming session may affect the entire discussion.
-Brainwriting is a process that plays on your first thoughts and impressions.
-Participants write down their ideas before or at the very beginning of the meeting and then come together to talk about them.
+The first ideas people share in a brainstorming session may affect the entire discussion.
+Brainwriting is a process that plays with your first thoughts and impressions.
+Participants write their ideas before or at the very beginning of the meeting and then come together to talk about them.
 Ideally, ideas are anonymous.
 Ask team members to jot their ideas on sticky notes, put them on a wall and then have everyone vote on their favorites.

 11. Share inspiration

 To foster a constant stream of ideas, create a shared file where everyone can store their random thoughts and inspiration.
 Ask team members to consider a specific prompt like “promote brand awareness.”
-A brainstorming file gives members time to think and possibly play off each other’s ideas.
+A brainstorming file gives members time to think and to find inspiration from others' ideas.

 12. Schedule multiple sessions